Fannon/search-bookmarks-history-and-tabs/README.md

 Browser extension to (fuzzy) search and navigate browser tabs, local bookmarks and history.

-Bookmarks can be edited and tagged, with autocompletions.
+Bookmarks can be edited and tagged, with autocomplete.
+Tags and bookmark folders can be browsed and searched.
 The extension works fully local and makes no external requests (except storing / syncing optional user options).

 It works with [Google Chrome](https://www.google.com/chrome/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge).